 The MSt in Ancient Philosophy offers a graduate education in ancient philosophy of the highest possible quality and provides a foundation from which candidates can go on to pursue doctoral work in the area.

-The Faculty intends to admit around 10 students for the course each year.
+The Faculty intends to admit around eight students for the course each year.

 For information on how to make an application please see our Admissions Procedure and Entry Requirements webpage.